sriharishetty/FootwareHeaven/README.md

 Key Features:
 Product Catalog: Browse a wide selection of footwear products.
--User Authentication: Secure user accounts and login/logout functionality.
+- User Authentication: Secure user accounts and login/logout functionality.
--Shopping Cart: Add/remove products, adjust quantities, and proceed to checkout.
+- Shopping Cart: Add/remove products, adjust quantities, and proceed to checkout.
--Order Management: Track orders and view order history.
+- Order Management: Track orders and view order history.
--Search and Filtering: Easily find products by category, brand, or keyword.
+- Search and Filtering: Easily find products by category, brand, or keyword.
--Responsive Design: Ensures a seamless experience across desktop and mobile devices.
+- Responsive Design: Ensures a seamless experience across desktop and mobile devices.

 Technologies Used:
--HTML5 & CSS3: Structure and style the website for a visually appealing experience.
+- HTML5 & CSS3: Structure and style the website for a visually appealing experience.
--JavaScript (ES6+): Enhance interactivity and user experience.
+- JavaScript (ES6+): Enhance interactivity and user experience.
--PHP: Backend scripting for dynamic content and server-side processing.
+- PHP: Backend scripting for dynamic content and server-side processing.
--Bootstrap: Rapidly build responsive layouts and components.
+- Bootstrap: Rapidly build responsive layouts and components.